-- 1. Insert the 1/4 or 1/8 inch tube into the fitting and finger-tighten the nut where the tube cannot be rotated freely.
-Tighten the nut an additional 1/8 turn beyond finger-tight. - 2.
-When assembling new fittings for the first time: Use a wrench to hold the fitting body and keep it from turning while you tighten the nut using another wrench.
-Tighten the nut 1 1⁄4 turns. - NOTE: The analyzer requires the use of a flow limiting device installed in the sample in line to prevent damage to the sensor.
+1. Insert the 1/4 inch tube into the fitting and fingertighten the nut to where the tube cannot be rotated freely.
+Then tighten the nut an additional 1/8 turn beyond finger-tight.

+- 2. When assembling new fittings for the first time: Use a wrench to hold the fitting body and keep it from turning while tightening the nut using another wrench.
+Tighten the nut 1 /4 turns. - Note: The analyzer requires the use of a flow limiting device installed in the sample in line to prevent damage to the sensor.
 The analyzer is shipped with an appropriate flow restrictor which should be installed in the sample line upstream of the Analysis Unit.
+See Figure 3-8.